Jordan Technical Assistance Program

-Despite the government’s best intentions to meet these burgeoning needs, the Ministry of Education and the Ministry of Youth continue to confront a myriad of internal challenges, particularly systemic barriers, resource limitations, poor coordination among agencies and the absence of reliable metrics, among others.
+Despite the government’s best intentions to meet these burgeoning needs, the Ministry of Education and the Ministry of Youth continue to confront a myriad of internal challenges, particularly systemic barriers, resource limitations, poor coordination among agencies and the absence of reliable metrics.

 The impact of these internal challenges is evident across the youth and education sectors, where reforms are lacking to help children and youth reach their full potential.
 Poor learning outcomes and low levels of youth engagement persist across the country, notably in the southern regions.
 Students in Jordan score poorly on national and international assessments, with particularly low levels of literacy in the early grades.
 Large numbers of children and youth are out of school, including a significant proportion of children with disabilities.
 Youth feel undervalued and unable to engage productively in their own futures.

-The U.S. Agency for International Development’s five-year Jordan Technical Assistance Program seeks to transform the organizational culture and improve the systems (e.g. human resources, finance, etc.) and abilities within the Ministry of Education and the Ministry of Youth to ensure officials can implement much-needed reforms.
-It will be led by Creative and implemented with two Jordanian-based organizations, EdviseMe and ConsultUS, and the Training Resources Group of Arlington, Virginia.
+The U.S. Agency for International Development’s five-year Jordan Technical Assistance Program (TAP) seeks to transform the organizational culture and improve the systems (e.g. human resources, budgeting, planning, policies, and monitoring and evaluation) and abilities within the Ministry of Education and the Ministry of Youth to ensure officials can implement much-needed reforms.
+It is led by Creative and implemented with two Jordanian-based organizations, EdviseMe and ConsultUS, and the Training Resources Group of Arlington, Virginia.